tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rx_axis_to_rdma.md

      ↓ m_axis_rxs (status)
 AXIS_RX_TO_RDMA  ←––––––– this block
      ↓ structured RDMA packet
-RDMA Core (QPN, opcode, offsets, payload)
+Decapsulator
 ```

-The RDMA RX block has one job:

-> Convert “Ethernet frames on AXI-Stream” → “Parsed RDMA packet”.

-It hides all Ethernet, IP, and UDP details from the RDMA core.
+The RDMA RX block is a pass through block that takes the frames from MAC and passes the packets to decapsulator.
+For tx side, this block triggers txc (tx control line) in a certain way to start sending packets to the MAC, again it passes packets from encapsulator through the MAC.

 ---